zdeguzm53/CircuitPython/README.md

    - *Wiring Diagram*
    - *Reflections*

-rgb:
-   contains the class rgb and the tester has functions to intialize the led and change the color

 ultrasonic_sensor:
    led on metro fades into different colors depending on the distance of an object from the sensor